Patio umbrellas provide UV protection & shelter from rain

 Center post outdoor umbrellas for a variety of spaces

-Decor Outdoor only sells market umbrellas from top-of-the-line manufacturers who produce sun shades for luxury resorts, high-end restaurants and upscale residential locations alike.
-They utilize strong aluminum, steel and hardwoods for center poles and canopy supports to ensure they can handle the elements.
+Decor Outdoor is a boutique online store that only sells market umbrellas from top-of-the-line manufacturers who produce sun shades for luxury resorts, high-end restaurants and upscale residential locations.
+Our premium suppliers utilize strong aluminum, steel and hardwoods for center poles and canopy supports to ensure the patio umbrellas can stand up to the elements.
 Some have fiberglass ribs to improve performance in high winds.
 Most are Sunbrella umbrellas - the gold standard in high-performance outdoor textiles.
-The solution-dyed acrylic canopies are colorfast, repel water and are UV and tear-resistant.
+Other brands of fabrics such as Outdura® and Spuncrylic® are also durable, although they may have a shorter warranty against fading and ordinary use damage.
+These solution-dyed acrylic, polyester or olefin canopies are colorfast, repel water and are UV and tear-resistant.
+This durability is critical to ensure that market-style outdoor umbrellas function and look great for many seasons.
+Marine-grade fabrics and finishes are suggested for yachts, beachfront property or homes where there is salt air.
+Our curated selection of premium brands and timeless collections allow interior designers, architects, commercial buyers and discriminating residential customers to shop for luxury outdoor home decor items that bring the elegance of indoor living outside.

 - Ultimate Patio Umbrella Buying Guide